ClaireDons/ClaireDons.github.io/bisicles_knmi.md

 I am using the main development branch here instead of the current release, as the current release doesn't support Python3.
 However, unlike for the Debian/Ubuntu build, it doesn't matter which version you use.

 ### 2. Dependencies

+Chombo needs HDF5 to function and BISICLES has a built in tool to convert HDF5 to NetCDF.
+However, if you can't get NetCDF to work then it doesn't matter too much if you can't get it to work.
+This was my case, I tend to not use that tool on the HPC anyway.
+I left the instructions in case one day I have better luck.

+You can download the dependencies by:

+`cd $BISICLES_HOME/BISICLES/docs`

+`chmod +x download_dependencies.sh`

+`./download_dependencies.sh`

+This will download and unpack both HDF5 and NetCDF into `$BISICLES_HOME`.

 ### 3. HDF5

 ### 4. NetCDF

 ### 5. Installing PETSc